Emily Sargent: Art and travels

 Emily and John were close and both lived in Europe most of their lives, often traveling and painting together.
 Places that they traveled to included Rome, Spain, England, and the United States.
 Neither married or had children, and Emily sometimes served as a hostess for her brother and helped him with his clients.
 During her travels, Emily would frequently send letters to her friends about her journeys.
-Not only did Emily Sargent travel with her brother, she also painted along side of him.
+Not only did Emily Sargent travel with her brother, she also painted alongside him.
 Some of her watercolors include Sea and Shore, Nile, Dead Sea, and Rocky Landscape.

 Legacy

 Sargent exhibited a few copies after Old Master paintings at the Whitechapel Gallery in 1908, but otherwise her worked remained with the family.
 In 1998, 440 of her watercolors were discovered in a trunk in a family residence.
 Many of these works have been given to some of the world's best known museums, including the Museum of Fine Arts, Boston (45 watercolors), the Tate (29), the National Gallery of Art(25), the Metropolitan Museum of Art (22), the Brooklyn Museum (20), the Ashmolean Museum(19), as well as the Sargent House Museum(15) in Gloucester, Massachusetts, where several of her ancestors lived.

 The first major exhibition of her work Emily Sargent, A Glimpse into her World was held at the Cape Ann Museum in Gloucester in 2022.

 From July 1, 2025–March 8, 2026, the Metropolitan Museum exhibited “Emily Sargent: Portrait of a Family” which focused on her watercolors, as well as those of her brother and mother.